Enzo-Nunes/SkyForge/README.md

 Once you have chosen an item to invest in, check the recipe on the right and buy the necessary ingredients, either from the `Bazaar` or `Auction House`, preferably from `Bazaar` `Buy Orders`, as it's cheaper, and start the forge for the item.
 Once the forge is complete, sell the item either in the `Bazaar` or `Auction House`, preferably with `Bazaar` `Sell Orders`, as they yield even more profit.
 Repeat this process for as many forge slots as you want/have.

 # Notes and Tips
-- Every 60 seconds, the program will fetch new data and update its results accordingly.
+- Every now and then the program will fetch new data and update its results accordingly.
+The time between refreshes is configurable, but I don't recomend times under two minutes.
 - Maximize the terminal window for clearer results.
 - You don't need to close the program to change configurations.
 Just modify the [configuration file](SkyForgeConfigs.json) and the program will consider this new config the next time it refreshes its data.